 Other 2007 Group Shows

 2007 was a momentous year with Steve Jobs announcing the release of the first iPhone, Tesla showing off their Roadster and J. K. Rowling publishing her series finale Harry Potter and the Deathly Hallows.
-And over in the contemporary art world, Josh Agle was represented at seventeen group events.
+And over in the contemporary art world, Josh Agle was represented at eighteen group events.
 Three of the 2007 group art shows have been covered in other posts:

 - Charity by Numbers.
 Corey Helford Gallery (Feb 10-Feb 11)

 - Casino.
 M Modern Gallery Las Vegas.
 (Mar 1-Mar 30)